 What Is an IAP?

-An incident action plan, or IAP, is a dynamic, tactical plan typically created by school administration at the onset of an incident.
+An incident action plan, or IAP, is a dynamic, tactical plan typically created by school administration, and sometimes at the onset of an incident.
 The purpose of an IAP is to properly manage the incident as it evolves and improve processes moving forward with the lessons learned.
 As such, IAPs are adaptable and evolve with situational awareness of the specific incident.

 An IAP should detail the objectives and strategies to be used by incident commanders, emergency responders, and other key personnel directly involved in managing and responding to the incident.
 The IAP should provide clear direction, detailed methodologies, and the resources available to accomplish the objectives of the plan.
 A school’s EOP should be referenced to inform response protocols, while the IAP should define the step-by-step processes or tasks for stakeholders to implement effective incident management.